rendro/cajal/README.markdown

 ### Add items ###
-Then you can add items with the method `addItem(itemId, item)`.
+Then you can add items with the method `add(itemId, item)`.
 The parameter `itemId` is the name of the item that you can define as you like.
 The second parameter is the item object.

 Example: drawing a circle